Taziva/honeycomb-discount/README.md

 # Honeycomb Discounts
 Applies Discounts to Honeycomb video delivery orders

+## Manual
+On Terminal
+1. Clone the repo
+2. Move into the repo directory
+3. Run npm install
+4. Run npm start

 ## Specification
 * Creates an order composed out of:
   * Advertising Material